cf-toolsuite/sanford/docs/RUN.md

     type: openai
     secretRef:
       name: openai-creds

+---
+apiVersion: networking.tanzu.vmware.com/v1alpha1
+kind: EgressPoint
+metadata:
+   name: openai-egress
+spec:
+   targets:
+   - hosts:
+     - "CHANGE_ME"
+     port:
+      number: 443
+      protocol: HTTPS
 ```

 > You will need to replace occurrences of `CHANGE_ME` above with your own `uri` and `api-key` values that will authenticate and authorize a connection to your account on the Open AI platform.
+Note the `EgressPoint`'s `hosts` value above should be the same as the `Secret`'s `uri` value but without the scheme (i.e., do not include `https://`).

 #### Weaviate Cloud